MPAS-Dev/compass/docs/developers_guide/ocean/test_groups/ziso.rst

 ziso
 ====

-The ``ziso`` configuration implements variants of the Zonally Idealized Southern Ocean (ZISO) test case (see :ref:`ocean_ziso`) at 20-km resolutions.
-Here, we describe the shared framework for this configuration and the 2 test cases.
+The ``ziso`` test group (:py:class:`compass.ocean.tests.ziso.Ziso`) implements variants of the Zonally Idealized Southern Ocean (ZISO) test case (see :ref:`ocean_ziso`) at 20-km resolutions.
+Here, we describe the shared framework for this test group and the 2 test cases.

 .. _dev_ocean_ziso_framework:

 framework
 ---------

-The shared configuration options for the ``ziso`` configuration are described in :ref:`ocean_ziso` in the User's Guide.
+The shared config options for the ``ziso`` test group are described in :ref:`ocean_ziso` in the User's Guide.

-Additionally, the configuration has several shared namelist and streams files, some for shared parameters and streams for forward runs (``namelist.forward`` and ``streams.forward``), some specific to the resolution of the run and with an eye toward including more resolutions in the future
+Additionally, the test group has several shared namelist and streams files, some for shared parameters and streams for forward runs (``namelist.forward`` and ``streams.forward``), some specific to the resolution of the run and with an eye toward including more resolutions in the future